 - Vegetables.
 Roasted Fingerling Potatoes and Crockpot Carrots would be scrumptious with this chicken.

 - To Store.
 Refrigerate chicken in an airtight storage container for up to 2 days.

 - To Reheat.
-Rewarm leftovers in a baking dish in the oven at 350 degrees F.
+Rewarm leftovers in a baking dish in the oven at 350 degrees F or in the microwave.

 - To Freeze.
 Freeze chicken in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 Up to 1 day in advance, season the chicken breasts and wrap them in bacon.
 Cover and refrigerate them in an airtight container until you’re ready to cook.
 Brush with the maple syrup mixture just before baking.

 - Baking Dish.
 Perfect for making bacon wrapped chicken breast recipes.